-Mussoorie is aptly titled the ‘Queen of Hills’ for reasons more than one.
-You have a breath-taking view of mountains and hills, cascading waterfalls, and a tranquil form of untouched nature.
-Set amid the foothills of the Garwal ranges, the hill-town is at an elevation of 7000 feet above sea level.
-Therefore, you witness a cool and salubrious weather all through the year.
-You also find Mussoorie as one of the favorite destinations among the newly-weds or honeymooners.
-The pristine beauty of nature camouflaged with rolling green slopes and snow-capped peaks of the Himalayas make the haven a vacationer’s paradise indeed.
+Mussoorie places to visit - Mussoorie is aptly titled the ‘Queen of Hills’ for reasons more than one.
+You have a breathtaking view of mountains and hills, cascading waterfalls, and a tranquil form of untouched nature.
+Set amid the foothills of the Garwal ranges, the hill town is at an elevation of 7000 feet above sea level.
+Therefore, you witness incredible and salubrious weather all through the year.
+You also find Mussoorie as one of the favorite destinations among newlyweds or honeymooners.
+The pristine beauty of nature camouflaged with rolling green slopes and snow-capped peaks of the Himalayas make the haven a vacationer’s paradise.
 Mussoorie is the best place to visit in Uttarakhand.

-As Mussoorie is at an altitude of 2000 meters or 7000 feet above sea level, the region is named one of the fascinating hill stations in India.
-The top hill destination lies at Uttarakhand state in northern India.
+As Mussoorie is at an altitude of 2000 meters or 7000 feet above sea level, the region is named one of the most fascinating hill stations in India.
+The top hill destination lies in Uttarakhand state in northern India.
 You discover Himalayan snow ranges to its northeast.
-By the south, the hill region is flanked by the ‘Doon’ Valley and Shivalik ranges.
+By the south, the hill region is flanked by the ‘Doon’ Valley and Shivalik fields.

-November, December, January, and February are the winter months of the region.
+November, December, January, and February are the winter months in the region.
 You experience frequent snowing at this time of the year.
 You discover snow-peaked mountains too.
 Sub-zero or frigid temperatures are easily achieved at this time of the year.

 The popular festivals celebrated with pomp and splendor include Basant Panchami, Uttarani, Phooldeli, Samvaster Pareva, Hariyali Bikhauti, Gheeya Sankaranti, Summer festival, Shravan Mela, Surkhanda Devi Mela, Tapkeshwar fair, etc. Some of these are religious festivals, and fairs celebrated amidst grandeur.
 Some of the local or regional forms of music include Chhopati, Bajuband, Jaggar, and Basanti music.
 Mangal songs are sung while doing pujas.
 Chounphula and Jhumelia are folk music forms sung to celebrate Basant Panchami.
 Three dance forms that are popular out here are Langvir Nritya, Barada Nati, and Pandav Nritya.